 - Blurry Vision

-In treating diabetes, Oriental medicine offers a way to address each patient individually to eliminate the symptoms associated with diabetes and reduce the need for insulin.
-The practitioner may choose to use a variety of techniques during treatment including acupuncture, Chinese herbal medicine, bodywork, lifestyle/dietary recommendations and energetic exercises.
-The treatment for diabetes will focus on regulating the circulation of blood and Qi and balancing the organ systems to improve pancreatic function and address internal heat and the depletion of fluids.
+Oriental medicine offers a way to address each patient individually to eliminate the symptoms associated with diabetes and reduce the need for insulin.
+The practitioner may choose to use a variety of techniques during treatment.
+Individual plans may include acupuncture, Chinese herbal medicine, bodywork, lifestyle/dietary suggestions and energetic exercises.
+Also, the treatment will focus on regulating the circulation of blood and Qi and balancing the organ systems.
+As a result, we improve pancreatic function and address internal heat and the depletion of fluids.

 The acupuncture points used to treat diabetes are all over the body and on several meridians.
 A point on the back, called ‘Yishu‘ (located on the back, lateral to thoracic vertebrae 8) is often used and has proven effective in recent studies published by the Journal of Traditional Chinese Medicine for controlling the function of the pancreas and blood sugar levels in diabetic patients.